 Avoid using hot water as this will ruin the leather of the upper part.
 Use only water to clean your shoes and avoid any cleaning chemicals or putting them in a washing machine.
 This process may last longer, but it will undoubtedly help your shoes maintain their structure for a more extended period.

 After cleaning, use a towel to wipe them.
 Except for the outside, you should also drain the inside.
 It is also useful to stuff the inside with paper towels, tissues, or a towel to absorb the extra moisture.
-Be careful not to expose them in excessive heat (radiator or hairdryer, for example) as this will suck out all the moisture making it stiff and again more likely to crack.
+Be careful not to expose them to excessive heat (radiator or hairdryer, for example) as this will suck out all the moisture making it stiff and again more likely to crack.
 Let them dry naturally at room temperature.
+More info you can find in my article on how to dry soccer cleats.

 If the laces, insoles, or studs are detachable, it is better to clean them separately using the techniques mentioned above.